hcr923fm/cupo-backup/README.md

 * MongoDB needs a data directory to run - by default it's `/data/db`.
 Create this directory, and make sure that the current user is a member of the `mongodb` group, and that the group has full permissions to that directory:
 `mkdir -p /data/db; usermod -a -G mongodb <username>; chgrp -R mongodb /data/db`

+### Grabbing the Source
+It's all Python, so no compilation required!
+Open a terminal, `cd` into your favourite directory and run:

+`git clone https://github.com/calmcl1/HCRBackup.git; cd HCRBackup`

 ## Usage

+### Creating a New Vault
 To start off, create a new vault in Glacier (or, if a vault that you want to use already exists in AWS, register it in the local database):

 `HCRBackup.py --account-id AWS_ACCOUNT_ID --database DATABASE_NAME new-vault NEW_VAULT_NAME`